 What is the Indigenous Navigator?

 What if one tool could measure indigenous peoples' rights globally?
-It is happening and you should know what is all about.
+The Indigenous Navigator seeks to do just that, and it's being implemented today.

 What is it?